 Gavilan – A Liberators QPR Battle Report

 Chris Harrod and I played the Gavilan scenario for Liberators QPR.
 I was the defending Patriots and Chris the Royalists.
-It was great fun but Another epic in terms of play time.
+It was great fun but another epic in terms of play time.
 The Patriots won.
 We’re not sure the Royalists can win even with beefing up Morgado’s forces.

 Setting: Gavilan Hill, Conception, Chile; 5 May 1817